zkbeats/sn52-dojo-official/README.md

 - Click "Create" and your subscription will be saved. ![image](./assets/subscription/created_details.png)
 - Confirmed your subscription is created properly, and that you can view your tasks! ![image](./assets/subscription/tasks_shown.png)

-Congratulations, you magnificent mining maestro!
+Congratulations, you magnificent mining maestro:wizard:!
 Grab your virtual pickaxe and let the digital gold rush begin! :rocket::fire:

 ## Validating